 - Size, number, and location of the sampling nozzle(s) and water draw-off nozzle, if required

 - Size and number of the spare nozzle(s), if required

 - Size and number of vent and drain nozzle.
-Minimum one vent and drain nozzle shall be provided.
+A minimum of one vent and drain nozzle shall be provided.

 - Size and number of nozzles for safety relief valves.
-Minimum one spare PSV shall be provided.
+A minimum of one spare PSV shall be provided.

 (2) Nozzle for instrumentation

 Nozzle information for instrumentation will be provided by others.

 (3) Nozzles to be decided by the detailed engineering group